Lawsuits Allege Zantac Use Caused Cancer

 The main ingredient in Zantac is ranitidine hydrochloride.
 Ranitidine is classified as part of a group of antacid drugs known as H2 blockers.
 In 2004, the National Cancer Institute published a study linking bladder cancer with ranitidine use.
 A 2016 study, illustrates the use of ranitidine significantly increases the presence of NDMA in urinary excretion.
 This was a groundbreaking study published in the medical journal Carcinogenesis.
 We are already representing numerous Zantac bladder cancer victims.
 Sibley Dolman is investigating numerous links between women presently undergoing breast cancer treatment who used Zantac for an extended period of time.
-Prescription Zantac and its’ over the counter version contains what has been deemed to be unsafe levels of ranitidine and as a result; NDMA.
+Prescription Zantac and its over-the-counter version contain what has been deemed to be unsafe levels of ranitidine and as a result; NDMA.

 In October of 2019, two major drug companies Apotex and Navartis stated they were pulling all versions of generic ranitidine sold over-the-counter and via prescription throughout the U.S. Ranitidine is better known by the brand name Zantac was created by Sanofi and is sold both over-the-counter at drug stores and pharmacies throughout the U.S. and can be prescribed at a much stronger level.